Annihilation (comics): Publication history

-Plot summary
+Plot

 Thanos

 Thanos visits the intergalactic prison, the Kyln.
-With the help of Star-Lord, he defeats the Beyonder.
+With the help of Star-Lord, he subdues the female mortal form of the Beyonder called the Maker.
 Thanos also befriends Skreet, a chaos mite, and enslaves a former herald of Galactus, the Fallen One.

 Drax the Destroyer: Earthfall

 Drax the Destroyer is on a prison transport ship that crashes in Alaska.
 He befriends a teenage girl named Cammi and protects the locals from the Blood Brothers, Lunatik, and Paibok.
 During the battle, Drax gains a new body.
-A second prison ship arrives and arrests both Drax and Cammi.
+A second prison ship arrives and arrests Drax and Cammi.

 Annihilation: Prologue

 The Annihilation Wave, a large armada of warships under the control of Annihilus, enters this universe through "The Crunch", the area of space where the Negative Zone and this Universe meet.
 The Kyln and several neighboring star systems are quickly annexed.
 The Nova Corps, an intergalactic police force, immediately calls in all Nova Centurions for a top level briefing in Xandar, the Nova Corps home world.
 During the briefing, The Annihilation Wave invades and successfully destroys the planet, including all Nova Corp members save for Richard Rider, the lone human Nova Corps member.
-Having also been delivered to Xandar prior to the attack, Drax and Cammi also survive the onslaught of The Annihilation Wave.
+Having also been delivered to Xandar prior to the attack, Drax and Cammi also survive the onslaught of the Annihilation Wave.

 Elsewhere in the galaxy, Ronan the Accuser, Supreme Accuser of the Kree Empire, is arrested for treason.
 The Super-Skrull learns that the Annihilation Wave is moving toward the Skrull Empire, while the Silver Surfer decides to investigate.